This article provides information on sending money to Colombia and includes:

 How does my recipient complete the Declaración de Pago?

-Your recipient should follow the steps below to complete the Declaración de Pago for their bank.
+Your recipient should follow the steps below to complete the Declaración de Pago for their bank or provider.

 Your recipient needs to activiate Abono Automatico in order to receive international money transfers.